Collectors Auto Supply Home Page

 father lives in Logan Lake, near Kamloops about 200 miles away and that was the destination for 10 or 11

 p.m.
-It was a rainy dark night by departure time and I had two extra passengers to carry over the
+It was a rainy dark night by departure time and I had two extra passengers to

 Coquihalla to Logan Lake.